 The Interstate Commission for Juveniles is established to fulfill the objectives of the Compact, through means of joint cooperative action among the Compacting states to promote, develop and facilitate a uniform standard that provides for the welfare and protection of juveniles, victims and the public by governing the Compacting states’ transfer of supervision of juveniles, temporary travel of defined offenders and return of juveniles who have absconded, escaped, fled to avoid prosecution or run away.

 As a public agency, DJJ has a responsibility to communicate clearly and transparently with all its stakeholders.
-The public information officer (PIO) ensures that crucial, up-to-date information is readily available on the agency’s website, its Facebook page, and through the issuance of press releases.
-The PIO handles all media inquiries and also issues five agency newsletters, all available online, that spotlight agency programs.
+The public information officer (PIO) ensures that crucial, up-to-date information is readily available on the agency’s website, its social media channels, and through the issuance of news releases.
+The PIO handles all media inquiries.